jdharms/billiards-bug/README.md

 - **OBS Overlay**: Transparent browser source for professional streaming
 - **Socket.IO Integration**: Real-time synchronization between control and overlay
 - **SQLite Database**: Persistent data storage with auto-initialization
-- **Single Executable**: Compiles to a standalone Windows .exe file
+- **Single Executable**: Compiles to a standalone executable for Windows and other platforms

 ## 🚀 Quick Start